 How does the American Express Aeroplan Card compare to others?

 The closest competition the American Express Aeroplan Card has is the TD Aeroplan Visa Infinite Card.
-The annual fee with TD is a touch higher at $139, but the earn rate will likely appeal to more people.
+The annual fee with TD is a touch higher at $139, but it’s usually rebated for the first year, so it can be very appealing.
+Generally speaking, the welcome bonuses are often similar.
+You’ll usually get a lump sum of points + a Buddy Pass.
+Remember, you can convert your Buddy Pass to Aeroplan points, so you can earn a lot of Aeroplan points without much work.

-With TD, you’ll earn 2 points per $1 spent on Air Canada purchases including Air Canada Vacation.
-1.5 points per $1 spent on gas and groceries.
-And, 1 point per $1 spent on everything else.
+Besides the annual fee and welcome bonus, consumers should pay attention to the earn rates.
+With TD, you’ll earn 2 points per $1 spent on Air Canada purchases including Air Canada Vacation, 1.5 points per $1 spent on gas and groceries, and 1 point per $1 spent on everything else.
 The difference here is the 1.5X multiplier.
 As a reminder, Amex gives you 1.5 points per $1 spent on dining and food delivery in Canada.